UweTrottmann/tmdb-java/README.md

 ## License

-This work by [Uwe Trottmann](https://uwetrottmann.com) is licensed under the [Apache License 2.0](LICENSE.txt).
+This work by [Uwe Trottmann](https://www.uwetrottmann.com) and [contributors](https://github.com/UweTrottmann/tmdb-java/graphs/contributors) is licensed under the [Apache License 2.0](LICENSE.txt).

-[Contributors](https://github.com/UweTrottmann/tmdb-java/graphs/contributors) and changes are tracked by Git.
+Each relevant file contains an [SPDX short-form identifier](https://spdx.dev/learn/handling-license-info/) at the first possible line with the `Apache-2.0` value.

+For contributors and changes also see the Git history.

 Do not just copy, make it better.